 Autumn is arriving quickly and your AC has made it through another summer.
 But making it through this summer doesn’t guarantee it will keep the cold air coming the next time the heat is upon you.
 Here are common signals that your AC may be on its last legs.

 Not cooling your home

 Your AC system is designed to keep you cool and comfortable on the steamiest of days, so if it’s not keeping you cool (and you’re unable to get comfortable) there’s likely a problem.
 There are many situations where your air conditioner might quit cooling – a refrigerant leak, compressor failure, or a wrongly calibrated thermostat.
 Depending on the situation, it may be best to just let go of your little engine that could, and purchase a newer, more energy-efficient air conditioning system – hopefully one that keeps your home cool.

 More Frequent Repairs

 If you’re requiring air conditioner repairs every year, it may be time to give it up and buy a new one.
 Frequent AC repairs are a good sign that your equipment is starting to die and you don’t want to be stuck in the middle of summer with a sweltering hot home.

 Paying More in Energy Bills

 If you see a jump in your cooling bills that could be a signal that something is wrong.
-If your air conditioner is working too much overtime, it could result in you working overtime to afford it, and it may be a better decision for you to invest in a more energy-efficient AC that can easily lessen your peak season energy payments.
+If your air conditioner is working too much overtime, it could result in you working overtime to afford it, and it might be a better decision for you to invest in a more energy-efficient AC that can easily lessen your peak season energy payments.

 Decrease in Air Flow